w1ze55/Feira/README.md

 I used JavaScript to make the preload work.

 I was going to try to make a login system, but I didn't.

+And I also used Guga's photo, because my nickname in college is Guga.